anttihaap/distributed-backup-system/README.md

 ## Running the network

-Six example nodes numbered from 1 to 5 and 9 are configured in the *config.json* file.
+To simplyfy testing, six example nodes numbered from 1 to 5 and 9 are configured in the *config.json* file.
 A single node can be started with command
 `LOCAL_NODE_ID=<nodeId> npm start` in the *node/* folder.
+Generated nodeid's will be generated on first run and reused in the future.
 Start each node in its own terminal, beginning with node number 9 since it has no other node to connect to.

 For example